DanielGausi/AudioWerkzeugeBibliothek/README.md

 like Title, Artist, Album, Duration and some others.
 * Classes `TMP3File`, `TOggVorbisFile`, `TFlacFile`, ... (seperate files): Classes for the several filetypes, which implement the abstract methods declared in TBaseAudioFile, and may define some more methodes.
-These classes are meant for use on "level 2"
+These classes are meant for use on "level 2".
+Some of these "file classes" are not inherited directly from TBaseAudioFile, but from a "BaseTagTypeClass" like `TBaseApeFile`
 * Class `TGeneralAudioFile` (file Audiofiles.pas): A "super class" for use on "level 1".
 Based on the filename extension, an instance of one of the previous classes is created.
 Thus, the programmer (=you) doesn't need to care about different file formats, when you just want to display the artist and title of